Āpiha Ao Koiora

 - conservation work

 - work handling pesticides and chemicals.

-Biosecurity officers need to be reasonably fit and healthy as they often have to work outdoors in all weather conditions.
+Biosecurity officers need to be reasonably fit and healthy as they often have to work outdoors and walk long distances checking traps at night and in all weather conditions.

 Find out more about training